cbourke/CSE-FLC/meetings/schedules.md

   This meeting was canceled.
 We hope to hold the same session at a later date.
 - Week 15 (12/03): Faculty Teaching Assessment
   We'll discuss how teaching is (or should) be assessed including best practices for self assessment and improvement, how the department assesses teaching, peer observations, annual evaluations and procedures, promotion procedures with respect to teaching.
-- Week 17 (12/17): End-of-semester lunch get-together (alternate time TBD)
+- Week 17 (12/17): End-of-semester lunch get-together